 ‘We’ve got another one Cliff,’ she said.

-‘NowTech,’ she told him.
-‘The police report says he witnessed a man disappear inside a toilet cubicle and then he saw a laughing face in the toilet bowl.’
+‘The LoTech building,’ she told him.
+‘The police report says he witnessed a man disappear down a sink.’

 ‘Is he still there?’

-‘No, the police sent him home and passed his number on to the mental health centre.’
+‘No, the police sent him home and passed his number on to a local psychiatrist.’

 ‘Great, I’ll pay him a visit.’

 He then moved over to a row of sticks that were hung on the wall.
-Each had a different appendage on the end, including a toilet brush, a plunger and a mop.
-They looked like ordinary cleaning tools, but again, HyJean had modified them to make them into weapons.
-The toilet brush had extra tough bristles that were very painful when smashed against your face, the plunger had enough suction for someone to easily climb a wall, and the mop could spin at an alarming speed that was enough to lift someone a few inches off the floor.
+Each had a different appendage on the end, including a toilet brush, a plunger and a short mop.
+They looked like ordinary cleaning tools, but again, HyJean had modified them to make them more useful.
+The toilet brush had metal bristles that were very painful when smashed against your face – as Cap had accidentally found out the first time he used it – the plunger had enough suction for someone to easily climb a wall, and the mop could spin at an alarming speed that was enough to lift someone a few inches off the floor.
 Today, Cap opted for the toilet brush, which he retracted and clipped to his belt.
 He probably wouldn’t need it, but it made him feel safe… and cool.

 ‘You got the address?’ he asked HyJean.